Pedro Hernández (pitcher): Minnesota Twins

-On July 28, 2012, Hernández was traded to the Minnesota Twins with Eduardo Escobar for Francisco Liriano.
-He was outrighted off the roster on October 25, 2013.
+On July 28, 2012, Hernández was traded to the Minnesota Twins with Eduardo Escobar in exchange for Francisco Liriano.
+He spent the remainder of the year with the Triple-A Rochester Red Wings, accumulating an 0-2 record and 5.19 ERA with 11 strikeouts across four starts.

+Hernández made 14 appearances (including 12 starts) for Minnesota during the 2013 campaign, compiling a 3-3 record and 6.83 ERA with 29 strikeouts across innings pitched.
+He was removed from the 40-man roster and sent outright to Rochester on October 25, 2013.

 Colorado Rockies

-Hernández signed a minor league deal with the Colorado Rockies on November 15, 2013.
-He was designated for assignment on August 2, 2014.
+On November 15, 2013, Hernández signed a minor league contract with the Colorado Rockies.
+On July 31, 2014, the Rockies selected Hernández's contract, adding him to their active roster.
+He started Colorado's matchup that day against the Chicago Cubs, taking the loss after allowing three runs on six hits with two strikeouts across 5 2/3 innings.
+Hernández was designated for assignment by the Rockies on August 2.
+He cleared waivers and was sent outright to the Triple-A Colorado Springs Sky Sox on August 4.

 St. Paul Saints

-Hernandez signed with the St. Paul Saints of the American Association of Independent Professional Baseball for the 2015 season.
-He became a free agent at the end of the season.
+Hernández signed with the St. Paul Saints of the American Association of Independent Professional Baseball for the 2015 season.
+In 16 starts for St. Paul, he accumulated an 8-3 record and 3.99 ERA with 63 strikeouts over 97 innings of work.
+Hernández became a free agent at the end of the season.

 Rieleros de Aguascalientes

-On February 26, 2016, Hernández signed with the Rieleros de Aguascalientes of the Mexican Baseball League.
+On February 26, 2016, Hernández signed with the Rieleros de Aguascalientes of the Mexican League.
+Hernández made six starts for Aguascalientes, compiling an 0-2 record and 4.38 ERA with 21 strikeouts over 37 innings of work.

 Tigres de Quintana Roo

-On May 26, 2016, Hernández was traded to the Tigres de Quintana Roo of the Mexican Baseball League.
-He was released on June 30, 2016.
+On May 26, 2016, Hernández was traded to the Tigres de Quintana Roo of the Mexican League.
+He started six contests for Quintana Roo, registering a 1-0 record and 2.35 ERA with 21 strikeouts across 30 2/3 innings pitched.
+Hernández was released by the Tigres on June 30.

 Texas AirHogs

 On February 9, 2018, Hernández signed with the Sussex County Miners of the Can-Am League.
-On April 15, 2018, he was traded to the Texas AirHogs of the American Association.
-He was released on November 12, 2018.
+On April 15, he was traded to the Texas AirHogs of the American Association.
+Hernández would make only four appearances for Texas, struggling to an 0-1 record and 13.50 ERA with five strikeouts and one save over four innings pitched.
+He was released by the AirHogs on November 12.